Republican congressman found guilty of lying to FBI about illegal foreign donation

-Jeff Fortenberry: Republican congressman found guilty of lying to FBI about illegal foreign donation
+Republican congressman Jeff Fortenberry is found guilty of lying to FBI about illegal foreign donation

 Nebraska representative convicted on one count of concealment of conduit contributions and two counts of lying to the FBI